Stepanda1/Stepanda1/README.md

 Computer Science student at HSE Perm and software engineer focused on backend systems, mobile apps, and AI-assisted developer tooling.

 I like building practical products end to end: from domain logic and APIs to a runnable interface, tests, and deployment notes.
-My strongest areas are C#, .NET, Python, Kotlin, SQL, and clean project structure.
+My strongest areas are C#, .NET, Python, SQL, and clean project structure.

 ### What I work on